GaloisInc/argo/docs/SAW.rst

   containing a tag named ``tactic``, with any further fields determined by this tag.
 These tag values can be:

   ``use prover``
     Apply an external prover to the goal.
-There is an additional field ``prover``, which is a JSON object with a field ``name`` specifying what prover to use (one of ``abc``, ``cvc4``, ``rme``, ``yices``, or ``z3``), and a field ``uninterpreted functions`` when ``name`` is one of ``cvc4``, ``yices``, or ``z3``.
+There is an additional field ``prover`` which is a JSON object with a field ``name`` specifying what prover to use (one of ``abc``, ``cvc4``, ``rme``, ``yices``, or ``z3``), and a field ``uninterpreted functions`` when ``name`` is one of ``cvc4``, ``yices``, or ``z3``.
 This field is a list of names of functions taken as uninterpreted/abstract.